1986 United States Senate elections: Vermont

 Incumbent Democrat Patrick Leahy won re-election to a third term over Republican former Governor of Vermont Richard A. Snelling and Liberty Unionist sociologist and perennial candidate Jerry Levy.
 The race was initially expected to be competitive, with Ronald Reagan encouraging Snelling to run.

 Both Leahy and Snelling were well-respected and highly popular in Vermont, and the general feeling was that they would both make good senators.
-However, Snelling was felt to be at a disadvantage for several reasons, including the fact that his main campaign plank was deficit reduction, which The Caledonian-Record noted Leahy was already a well-known advocate for, and the fact that Leahy had acquired a reputation as one of the Senate's most knowledgable figures on the issue of nuclear proliferation, an issue which the Brattleboro Reformer noted that Snelling had no experience with.
+However, Snelling was felt to be at a disadvantage for several reasons, including the fact that his main campaign plank was deficit reduction, which The Caledonian-Record noted Leahy was already a well-known advocate for, and the fact that Leahy had acquired a reputation as one of the Senate's most knowledgeable figures on the issue of nuclear proliferation, an issue which the Brattleboro Reformer noted that Snelling had no experience with.

 Nonetheless, Leahy defeated Snelling in a 63%-35% landslide.
 Leahy would face one more tough re-election challenge in 1992 against Republican Jim Douglas, handily winning each term thereafter.

 Washington

-Incumbent Republican Slade Gorton and Brock Adams, former U.S. Secretary of Transportation, finished top two in the open primary.
-Adams narrowly defeated Gorton by just under 2%.
-Gorton would win an election to Washington's other senate seat in 1988, serving for two terms.
+Incumbent Republican Senator Slade Gorton lost re-election to former Transportation Secretary Brock Adams.
+Gorton later won Washington's other Senate seat in 1988 and 1994 before losing re-election again in 2000.

 Wisconsin

 Incumbent Republican Bob Kasten ran unopposed in the Republican primary.
-Ed Garvey, former Deputy Attorney General of Wisconsin and Executive Director of the NFLPA, defeated Matt Flynn in the Democratic primary.
+Ed Garvey, former Deputy Attorney General of Wisconsin and executive director of the NFLPA, defeated Matt Flynn in the Democratic primary.
 Kasten defeated Garvey in the general election by just over 3%.